 Sample Internship Interview Questions

-As you prepare for your internship interview, be ready to address your key skills and accomplishments that you have listed on your resume.
-You will want to not only know your resume well but be able to speak about it and tell stories that will illustrate your strengths and let the organization know what you have to offer them as a potential new employee (which could very well happen if you excel at your internship).
+As students prepare for their internship interview, they should be ready to address the key skills and accomplishments that they have listed on their resume.
+They should be able to highlight the experience listed on their resume and tell stories that illustrate their strengths and let the organization know what they have to offer them as a potential new employee.

 General Interview Questions